Sharpened pencil crayon tips.

 The 200-hour School-Based Creative Arts Certificate aligns with the International Expressive Arts Therapy Association’s (IEATA) requirement for Registered Expressive Arts Consultant/Educator (REACE) and the Ontario Expressive Arts Therapy Association’s (OEATA) requirement for Expressive Arts Practitioner.
 The certificate includes practice sessions and consultation with WHEAT faculty to directly support you and your team in integrating what you have learned into your school or classroom.

 Tier 1.
-Introductory Workshops
+Introductory Workshops with Heidi McCurdy

-Spring term, three 3-hour evenings
+Spring 2026, three 3-hour evenings

 In the three spring Introductory Workshops, you will learn playful, mindful, and practical arts-based techniques that can be applied across curriculum for various age levels.
 These techniques will enhance students’ readiness and capacity to learn, while helping them feel safe and supported at school.